-- But did you know that fiber can also lower your risk of type 2 diabetes, heart disease, and may even protect against colon and rectal cancer?
+Dietary fibre is probably best known for its ability to prevent and relieve constipation.
+But did you know that fibre can also lower your risk of type 2 diabetes, heart disease, and may even protect against colon and rectal cancer?

-- There are 2 categories of fiber: soluble and insoluble.
+There are 2 categories of fiber: soluble and insoluble.
 We need to include both of these into our diets to maintain health.

-What are Net Carbs4?
+What are Net Carbs?

 - This means if you opt to eat fiber-rich foods you can benefit your health and get more bang for your carbohydrate buck1.